leebond/github.io/README.md

 password: Oradoc_db1

 Create a database User
-CREATE USER student IDENTIFIED BY studentpassword  DEFAULT TABLESPACE USERS TEMPORARY TABLESPACE TEMP;
+`CREATE USER student IDENTIFIED BY studentpassword DEFAULT TABLESPACE USERS TEMPORARY TABLESPACE TEMP;`

 Usage: do not remove the docker container - removal will result in environment and data loss.
 You will have to restart the setup process again.

-Pull and run oracle database docker image https://technology.amis.nl/2017/11/18/run-oracle-database-in-docker-using-prebaked-image-from-oracle-container-registry-a-two-minute-guide/ https://tomeuwork.wordpress.com/2014/05/12/how-to-install-oracle-sqlplus-and-oracle-client-in-mac-os/
+References
+https://technology.amis.nl/2017/11/18/run-oracle-database-in-docker-using-prebaked-image-from-oracle-container-registry-a-two-minute-guide/
+https://tomeuwork.wordpress.com/2014/05/12/how-to-install-oracle-sqlplus-and-oracle-client-in-mac-os/